Intermediate Grades 3-5

 Follow this link to Renaissance Home Connect to look up the books that students have quizzed on and track the points they have earned:

-French and Spanish is offered at HRS as an introduction to foreign language and cultures.
+Spanish is offered at HRS as an introduction to foreign language and cultures.
 The classes meet by homeroom for each language for one semester.
 The classes meet two to Three times per week.
 Expanding the student’s vocabulary, they will learn the different structure of the language, and they will expand their vocabulary in their own language.
 We believe that there is an endless source of knowledge easily accessible, to discover the roots, similarities, and to understand the differences between languages.

 Students have classes twice monthly.
 Classes focus on friendship and empathy skills, decision making, coping skills, healthy habits, careers drug and alcohol prevention and personal safety through a variety of activities, games, programs and lessons.

 The Quest program is designed to provide learning opportunities for the academically talented/gifted student.
 This program is a supplement to the general classroom curriculum within the regular school day.
 The objectives of the program are as follows:

 - Develop the students’ intellectual and creative abilities through challenging learning situations using a variety of processes and applications.